Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         alt_text: John McCutcheon
       - name: Averil Taylor
         title: Local Executive Board and AFM Convention Diversity Delegate
-        text: Averil Taylor is an active Atlanta musician who also studied music in the city.
+        text: AVERIL TAYLOR is an active Atlanta musician who also studied music in the city.
 He is a former student of John Head and James Patterson.
 He studied music in undergrad at Clark Atlanta University and in grad school at Georgia State University.
 Averil maintains an active